JochenFM/MS3_VideoLibrary/TESTING.md

 - All links in the navbar direct to the correct pages.
 - Three slider images with two sets of header on each introduce to the main purpose and functionality of the app.
 - "Featured Videos" shows a random selection of four videos.
+For practical purposes, videos currently uploaded are test videos only.

 **Log In page**